AGREEMENT BETWEEN TVA AND WEST KENTUCKY R.E.C.C.

 8. Right of Access.
-Cooperative’s identified employees or agents shall have the right to ingress and egress the Customer’s premises at all times for the purpose of reading meters, testing, repairing, removing or exchanging any or all equipment belonging to the Cooperative.
+Cooperative’s identified employees or agents shall have the right to ingress and egress the Customer’s premises at all times for the purpose of reading meters, testing, repairing, inspecting, removing or exchanging any or all equipment belonging to the Cooperative.
 All equipment belonging to the Cooperative must be accessible at all times.
 If customer fails to provide access for the above stated purposes, Cooperative, at its sole discretion, may discontinue service upon notification of such termination through means of regular mail service, posting notice at the door of the business/residence, or by any other generally accepted notification means.

 10. Discontinuance of Service by Cooperative.
 The Cooperative may refuse to connect or may discontinue service for violation of its bylaws or any of its rules and regulations, policies or for non-payment.
 The Cooperative may postpone discontinuance of service due to extreme weather conditions or for documented medical hardships.
 Discontinuance of service by Cooperative for any causes stated below does not release Customer from his obligation to Cooperative for the payment of minimum bills due the Cooperative.
 Additional information related to discontinuance of service by the Cooperative can be found in West Kentucky RECC Financial Policy #221 – Discontinuance of Service by Cooperative.